 Methodist Studies Certificate

 YDS offers a Certificate Program in Methodist Studies.
 The objectives of this program are to create a Methodist ethos in which students can receive the courses and formation needed to prepare for ministry, to provide academic inquiry into the Wesleyan tradition with special attention to United Methodist as well as pan Methodist identities, and to create a community of students on campus who identify with the Methodist tradition.
-Students in the Master of Divinity Program interested in the Methodist Studies Program are primarily those seeking ordination as deacons or elders in denominations rooted in the Wesleyan tradition such as the United Methodist, the Korean Methodist, the African Methodist Episcopal (AME), and African Methodist Episcopal Zion (AME Zion).
+Students in the M.Div. program interested in the Methodist Studies Program are primarily those seeking ordination as deacons or elders in denominations rooted in the Wesleyan tradition such as the United Methodist, the Korean Methodist, the African Methodist Episcopal (AME), and African Methodist Episcopal Zion (AME Zion).
 Other degree students are also welcome.
-Requirements for certification include completion of courses necessary for ordination, two colloquies each term, and active participation in the Methodist Society at YDS.
+Requirements for certification include completion of courses necessary for ordination, one colloquy each term, and active participation in the Methodist Society at YDS.

 Presbyterian Church (U.S.A.)

 The M.Div. program provides the course work needed to fulfill most requirements for ordination in the PCUSA.
-Presbyterian students should contact their Presbytery’s Committee on Preparation for Ministry to enroll as an inquirer.
-Chapter 2 in the PCUSA Book of Order explains the process and the requirements for ordination.
-Students should take the Presbyterian polity course in the fall of their second or third year before scheduling their ordination exams in polity and worship and sacraments.
+Presbyterian students need to be a member of a PCUSA congregation for at least six months before proceeding with plans for ordained ministry.
+Students should contact their Presbytery’s Committee on Preparation for Ministry to enroll as an inquirer, which begins with a conversation with the Session of the congregation where the student holds membership.
+The Book of Order of the PCUSA explains the process and the requirements for ordination, which include receiving an M.Div. degree, an internship, and in most cases a unit of Clinical Pastoral Education.
+Students should take the Presbyterian polity course offered in the fall before scheduling their ordination exams in polity and worship and sacraments.
 At least one course in Reformed theology should be taken before the ordination examination in theology.
 Ordination-bound students are required to take Greek and Hebrew languages and exegesis.
-The Biblical exegesis exam requires competency in Biblical Hebrew or Greek.
+The biblical exegesis exam requires basic competency in Biblical Hebrew and Koine Greek.
 Presbyterian students who wish to receive a certificate in Reformed studies must also complete the requirements for that program.

 Reformed Studies Certificate

 Students may complete a Certificate in Reformed Studies at YDS.
 Drawing on the considerable resources of those faculty members who identify themselves with the tradition, and the students from the PCUSA, UCC, RCA, PCA, CRC, and Disciples of Christ, YDS has formed a broad-based community of people committed to exploring the historical and contemporary issues facing the Reformed churches.
-The purpose of the certificate is to demonstrate to presbyteries and other denominational bodies that while at YDS students in the Reformed tradition are offered the courses and formation needed for ministerial preparation; to answer students’ request for a greater knowledge and awareness of what it is to be a part of that Reformed tradition; and to build community among those on campus who identify with the Reformed tradition.
-In addition to the courses required for completion of the certificate, students need to be aware of the specific requirements of their denominations, including, for instance, the requirements in biblical languages of the PCUSA.
-Students interested in enrolling in the certificate should contact Professor Bruce Gordon.
+The purpose of the certificate is to demonstrate to presbyteries and other denominational bodies that while at YDS, students in the Reformed tradition are offered the courses and formation needed for ministerial preparation; to answer student requests for a greater knowledge and awareness of what it is to be a part of that Reformed tradition; and to build community among those on campus who identify with the Reformed tradition.
+In addition to the courses required for completion of the certificate—which include courses in Reformed theology, history, worship, preaching, and polity—as well as required attendance at colloquium gatherings, there are specific denominational requirements that students should be aware of, including, for instance, the requirements in biblical languages of the PCUSA.
+Students interested in enrolling in the certificate program should contact Professor Bruce Gordon or Maria LaSala, coordinator of the Reformed Studies Program.

 Roman Catholic Church